JuliaData/DataFrames.jl/docs/src/man/basics.md

 The default statistics reported are mean, min, median, max, number of missing values, and element type of the column. `missing` values are skipped when computing the summary statistics.

-You can adjust how data frame is displayed by calling the `show` function manually: `show(german, allrows=true)` prints all rows even if they do not fit on screen and `show(german, allcols=true)` does the same for columns.
+You can adjust how data frame is displayed by calling the `show` function manually:
+`show(german, allrows=true)` prints all rows even if they do not fit on screen and `show(german, allcols=true)` does the same for columns, e.g.:

 ```jldoctest dataframe
 julia> show(german, allcols=true)